 Source group contributions to MDA8 ozone concentrations at each monitoring station and on each day of the modeling episode were determined using modeled hourly contributions from each source sector and region, where, for each group, contributions under "NO_x-limited" and "VOC-limited" chemical regimes were combined to obtain the net contribution from each group.
 For each day and monitoring station, hourly contributions were processed to calculate 8-hour average source group contributions at each individual monitoring site, where the contribution values were calculated using model predictions for the grid cell that includes the monitoring station.
-For each day and monitoring station, 8-hr average contributions were then summed to calculate total 8-hr average ozone concentrations and their contributions were then determined based on these total 8-hr values.
-The resulting
+For each day and monitoring station, 8-hr average contributions were then summed to calculate total 8-hr average ozone concentrations for each source group and region.
+Maximum daily 8-hr average ozone concentrations and their contributions were then determined based on these total 8-hr values.